Home | Site Index | Disclaimer | Email Me!

 • THE MONSTER (pizza), trademark filing 6-20-80

 Maybe they should go after Monster Cable?
 A lot more people know about the COOKIE MONSTER, the Loch Ness Monster and Godzilla than Monster Cable.
-Monster cable is presented by LaRiviere, Grubman & Payne, LLP, another IP law firm that likes to pad its billing with ridiculous law suits.
+Monster Cable is represented by LaRiviere, Grubman & Payne, LLP, another IP law firm that likes to pad its billing with ridiculous law suits.
 What's next?
-Going after the Munsters?
+Going after the Munsters for bad spelling?

-LaRiviere, Grubman & Payne, LLP has offices in Moneterey and San Jose, California, and Seattle, Washington.
+LaRiviere, Grubman & Payne, LLP has offices in Monterey and San Jose, California, and Seattle, Washington.
 Their web site is located at http://www.lgpatlaw.com/home.html.

 We don't know of any actions by Monster Cable on eBay to date (December 29, 2004).
 However, a quick search of eBay auctions shows 19,768 auctions with the name MONSTER in the title.
 That will keep their IP lawyers lying for a long time.
 And, it will keep NetEnforcers busy as well since Monster Cable employs these CyberCops to do their dirty business for them.